Please enable the breadcrumb option to use this shortcode!

 Clinical Expertise/Special Skills: Health Practice, HIV/AIDS Social Work Challenges, Doctoral Proseminar on Program Evaluation, and Aging Process and Planning

-AIHA Partnerships: Addis Ababa University School of Social Work/ Jane Addams College of Social Work and Midwest AIDS Training and Education Center, University of Illinois – Chicago (2007 – 2012) Nigeria Social Work and OVC Support Initiative (2008-2014) The Tanzania Social Work and OVC Support Initiative (2006 – Present) and Zambia Rising (2013-present)
+AIHA Partnerships: Addis Ababa University School of Social Work/ Jane Addams College of Social Work and Midwest AIDS Training and Education Center, University of Illinois – Chicago (2007 – 2012); Nigeria Social Work and OVC Support Initiative (2008-2014); The Tanzania Social Work and OVC Support Initiative (2006 – 2017) and Zambia Rising (2013 – Present)

 Nathan L. Linsk, Ph.
 D. Professor of Social Work in Family Medicine at the University of Illinois at Chicago, and Emeritus Professor, Jane Addams College of Social Work.
 Linsk founded the Midwest AIDS Training and Education Center in 1988 and currently is co-Investigator; previously he helped found and was Principal Investigator of the Great Lakes Addictions Technology Transfer Center.
 His research areas include HIV, long term care, family care, older adults and HIV, medication adherence issues and health professional training.
 Dr. Linsk has helped developed social work educational programs, case management programs and para-social work training for orphans and vulnerable children in several countries including the US, Romania, Ethiopia, and Tanzania.
 He has led two HIV Twinning Center projects partnering the Jane Addams College of Social Work and the Institute of Social Work in Dar es Salaam, Tanzania and Addis Ababa University School of Social Work to develop competencies for para-professionals to provide basic social services to vulnerable children and adults who are HIV affected.
 Dr. Linsk is founding co-Editor of the Journal of HIV/AIDS and Social Services, 2001-2014.
 He has been an active Advisory Committee member for the National Association of Social Workforce SPECTRUM mental health and HIV project and currently also serves on the steering committee of the Global Social Service Workforce Alliance.